thomas-morrisey/webcrawl/README.md

 Notes:

-This was built on a mac.
+- This was built on a mac.

-For seamless operation create a default profile to use on selenium's version of Firefox.
+- For seamless operation create a default profile to use on selenium's version of Firefox.
 For macOS to create this default profile use the command:

       /Applications/Firefox.app/Contents/MacOS/firefox-bin -P

+- the module ridgebeam is only used for its hashing function, can be commented out, and have its hashing function replaced with another.

 This code can be extended to other websites.